-Primary functions are as follows:
+The primary functions of money are as follows:

 a.
 Money served as the medium of exchange and facilitated buying and selling of goods and services.
 The exchange was simple and could be scaled accordingly.

-Secondary functions are as follows:
+The secondary functions of money are as follows:

 a.
 Money could be easily stored as compared to the goods that were received in exchange in a barter system.
 So it acted as a store of value.